janosimas/heroes_server/README.md

 - I tried to keep the routes simple, so all routes are `POST`.
 - `Tape` was choosed as test framework for simplicity and synchronous testing.
 - All tests are integration tests for a more complete overview.
+- All passwords are encrypted with a salt using [brypt](https://www.npmjs.com/package/bcrypt)

 ## API
 ### POST /authenticate